|

 Globally establishes an expansion function for the symbol macro named by .
 The only guaranteed property of an expansion function for a symbol macro is that when it is applied to the form and the environment it returns the correct expansion.
 (In particular, it is implementation-dependent whether the expansion is conceptually stored in the expansion function, the environment, or both.)

-The consequences are unspecified if a special declaration is made for i.e., when it is not shadowed by a binding for a variable or symbol macro named by the same symbol). while in the scope of this definition (
+The consequences are unspecified if a special declaration is made for while in the scope of this definition (i.e., when it is not shadowed by a binding for a variable or symbol macro named by the same symbol).

 Any use of setq to set the value of the while in the scope of this definition is treated as if it were a setf. psetq of symbol is treated as if it were a psetf, and multiple-value-setq is treated as if it were a setf of values.